ocurrent/obuilder/doc/qemu.md

   else Lwt_result.fail `Cancelled
 ```

-Windows ships with BSD tar in `System32` so we and that does work with an
+Windows ships with BSD tar in `System32` and that does work with an `ssh` pipe.
-`ssh` pipe.